tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 ## What I think will take some time

 These should take more than four years
-- Humanoid robotics (the physical world is noisy)
+- Autonomous self-improvement (solving less verifiable low context tasks)
-- Managing and using long-term memory well (to become an actual employee)
+- Managing and using long-term memory well (solving high-context tasks)
+- Robotics (experiments in the real world is slow and expensive)
-- Mind-reading (emotion recognition would need to happen first)
+- Mind-reading (probably AI will need to get better at emotion recognition first)

 Ultimately, if there is another human that can do my work, AI can do my work.
 There is no law in physics or theoretical computer science against this.